bltlab/paranames/README.md

 ### Notes

-Inside of the pipeline script, there are several options for customization:
+ParaNames offers several options for customization:

+- If your MongoDB instance uses a non-standard port, you should change the value of [`mongodb_port`](https://github.com/bltlab/paranames/blob/main/recipes/paranames_pipeline.sh#L13) accordingly inside `paranames_pipeline.sh`.

 - Setting [`should_collapse_languages=yes`](https://github.com/bltlab/paranames/blob/main/recipes/dump.sh#L17) will cause Wikimedia language codes to be "collapsed" to the top-level Wikimedia language code, i.e. `kk-cyrl` will be converted to `kk`, `en-ca` to `en` etc.